scheldejonas/week4-orm-jpa/Presentation.md

 ###Cascading
 ![alt text](img/cascadeType.png)
-- Cascade is normally used to model dependent relationships, such as Order -> OrderLine.
+- CascadeÂ is normally used to model dependent relationships, such asÂ OrderÂ ->Â OrderLine.
-- Cascading the orderLines relationship allows for the Order's -> OrderLines to be persisted, removed, merged along with their parent.
+- Cascading theÂ orderLinesÂ relationship allows for theÂ Order's ->Â OrderLines to be persisted, removed, merged along with their parent.

 ##Inheritance